W3ndige/rootnetsec.github.io/_posts/2017-02-25-nmap-cheat-sheet.markdown

 <h1>What is Nmap?</h1>

 <p><b>Nmap</b>, short for network mapper, is an open source security tool for network exploration, security scanning and auditing.
-It was originally written by Gordon Lyon AKA Fyodor, firstly published in September 1997 in an <a href="http://phrack.org/issues/51/11.html">Phrack Magazine</a>, with included source code. </p>
+It was originally written by Gordon Lyon AKA Fyodor, firstly published in September 1997 in a <a href="http://phrack.org/issues/51/11.html">Phrack Magazine</a>, with included source code. </p>

 <p>It uses raw IP packets in novel ways to determine what hosts are available on the network, what services those hosts are running, OS detection, what type of packet filters/firewalls are in use, and many others. </p>